mohitsriv/EasyAuthMultiTierSample/README.md

           "ida:Resource": "[fill in client id of target]" }

+2. Adjust the parameters in MyDashFE\app\scripts\app.js to match the above (namely ClientId and Authority).

-2. To have MyDashDataAPI restrict access to a specific service principal, specify AllowedClientPrincipalId in Web.config.
+3. To have MyDashDataAPI restrict access to a specific service principal, specify AllowedClientPrincipalId in Web.config.

-3. Deploy each of the three projects in this sample to its own Azure App Service Web App.
+4. Deploy each of the three projects in this sample to its own Azure App Service Web App.

-4. Run Set-AppSettings.ps1 in the root folder.
+5. Run Set-AppSettings.ps1 in the root folder.
 Note: Adjust the constants up top to match your deployment.
 You will need Azure PowerShell 1.0 or greater.